tangle-network/protocol-solidity/packages/contracts/docs/GovernedTokenWrapper.md

 *Webb Technologies.*

-> A governed TokenWrapper system using an external `governor` address
+> A governed TokenWrapper system using an external `handler` address

 Governs allowable ERC20s to deposit using a governable wrapping limit and sets fees for wrapping into itself.
 This contract is intended to be used with TokenHandler contract.